ibexa/documentation-developer/docs/guide/persistence_cache.md

 ### Memcached

-[Memcached, a distributed caching solution](http://memcached.org/) is an alternative cache solution, besides using Redis.
+[Memcached, a distributed caching solution](http://memcached.org/) is an alternative cache solution that is supported for clusterin use, besides using Redis.

 See [Memcached Cache Adapter in Symfony documentation](https://symfony.com/doc/3.4/components/cache/adapters/memcached_adapter.html#configure-the-connection) for information on how to configure Memcached.

+#### Supported Adapters

+Out of the box you'll find one Memcached adapter, here with pros and cons compared to Redis adapters:

+- `Symfony\Component\Cache\Adapter\MemcachedAdapter`
+  **Pros**: Memcached is able to handle much more concurrent load by design _(multi threaded)_, and typically uses far less memory than Redis in general due to simpler data strucutre.
+  **Cons**: 1.5-2x more lookups to backend cache server then `RedisTagAwareAdapter`, depending on amount of lookups and latency to cache server this might affect page load time.

+#### Adjusting configuration

 Out of the box in `app/config/cache_pool/cache.memcached.yml` you'll find a default example that can be used.